The Cambridge/Homerton Research and Teaching Centre for Children’s Literature

 Both institutions have a long tradition in children’s literature and a strong national and international profile for high quality research and teaching.
 The Centre brings together researchers, teachers and students in a vibrant, thriving scholarly community.

-- Anna Nordenstam from Gothenbrug University, Sweden, joins the centre as a visiting scholar in August for a period of six months.
+- Anna Nordenstam from Gothenbrug University, Sweden, joined the centre as a visiting scholar in August 2013 for a period of six months.
 Her research project is on the representation of birthday parties in children's literature.

 - Read the latest entry on the Children's Literature at Cambridge blog.